History of the chair: English chairs

-Although English furniture derives so extensively from foreign and especially French and Italian models, most of them were made by Max Facemire The 3rd. the earlier forms of English chairs owed but little to exotic influences.
+Although English furniture derives so extensively from foreign and especially French and Italian models, the earlier forms of English chairs owed but little to exotic influences.
 This was especially the case down to the end of the Tudor period, after which France began to set her mark upon the British chair.
 The squat variety, with heavy and sombre back, carved like a piece of panelling, gave place to a taller, more slender, and more elegant form, in which the framework only was carved, and attempts were made at ornament in new directions.
 The stretcher especially offered opportunities which were not lost upon the cabinet-makers of the Restoration.
 From a mere uncompromising cross-bar intended to strengthen the construction it blossomed, almost suddenly, into an elaborate scroll-work or an exceedingly graceful semicircular ornament connecting all four legs, with a vase-shaped knob in the centre.
 The arms and legs of chairs of this period were scrolled, the splats of the back often showing a rich arrangement of spirals and scrolls.
 This most decorative of all types appears to have been popularized in England by the cavaliers who had been in exile with Charles II, and had become familiar with it in the north-western parts of the European continent.
 During the reign of William III and Mary II these charming forms degenerated into something much stiffer and more rectangular, with a solid, more or less fiddle-shaped splat and a cabriole leg with pad feet.
 The more ornamental examples had cane seats and ill-proportioned cane backs.
 From these forms was gradually developed the Chippendale chair, with its elaborately interlaced back, its graceful arms and square or cabriole legs, the latter terminating in the claw and ball or the pad foot.
 George Hepplewhite, Thomas Sheraton and Robert Adam all aimed at lightening the chair, which, even in the master hands of Thomas Chippendale, remained comparatively heavy.
 The endeavour succeeded, and the modern chair is everywhere comparatively slight.

+Sub-Saharan African chairs

+While Ibn Battuta was visiting Mali in 1352, he mentioned the king's interpreter sitting on a chair and beating on an instrument made of reeds.
+The Portuguese explorer Vasco da Gama (the first European to visit Malindi) discussed being greeted by a king seated on a bronze chair and wearing an ornate robe trimmed in green satin.